 Amenities

-If using electrical equipment – suss out power points – check for accessibility to these as well as whether WiFi is included, if needed.
+Electrical equipment – suss out power points – check for accessibility to these as well as whether WiFi is included, if needed.

-A huge one is also parking.
-There is nothing worse than a venue with poor parking available.
 If parking is ticketed or limited, be sure to communicate this to your attendees so they aren’t frazzled on the day when they can’t find a park or receive a parking ticket.

 Aesthetic

-What will the space communicate about your brand?
-Do you need to add your own styling or is the venue perfect as-is?
 Take into consideration not only your brand but the event itself.
-For example, if you’re hosting a meditation and visualisation session, you may prefer a quiet, dimly lit space over a bright, clinical office environment.
+For example, if you’re hosting a meditation and visualisation session, you may prefer a quiet, dimly lit space over a clinical office environment.

-I do believe that you create the vibe yourself with the energy you bring to the event, however; the environment also plays a part.
-If you’re using a space that’s cramped, with stinky, smelly carpets and no natural light it may be hard for your guests to feel fully relaxed and can negatively impact their experience.
+For example, if you’re using a space that’s cramped, with stinky, smelly carpets and no natural light it may be hard for your guests to feel fully relaxed and can negatively impact their experience.

-Start with smaller events and embrace trial and error
+Start with smaller events

 Another tip is that know it’s hard to get everything perfect the first time round.
 Self-compassion is a key throughout the business journey but especially when executing an event.
 You are only one person, you can only do so much!
-Those ‘perfect’ events you’ve been to before often have a team behind them, helping with planning, logistics and delivery on the day.
+Those ‘perfect’ large events you’ve been to before often have a team behind them, helping with planning, logistics and delivery on the day.

 In my experience, the best way to see what will work for an event is to just give it a shot.
 You’ll always find things you can change or do differently but you won’t know until you take action!